Background

 Restoring the Big Scrub, Lumley Park, Alstonville 1935

 The biologically diverse vegetation community, Lowland Rainforest of Subtropical Australia, once flourished for hundreds of kilometres along the coast and hinterlands of southern Queensland and northern New South Wales (OEH 2019).
-From approximately 1830 colonising timber loggers progressively expanded into these regions.
-First Nations communities, including the Bundjalung nation of present-day Alstonville and the broader Lismore region, were forcibly dispossessed of their homelands.
+From approximately 1830, timber loggers progressively colonised these regions.
+The Bundjalung nation of present-day Alstonville and the broader Lismore region, and other regional First Nations communities were forcibly dispossessed of their homelands.

-On the north coast of New South Wales, dairy farmer Ambrose Crawford, alarmed at the looming extinction of the rainforest community, regionally termed the Big Scrub, mustered widespread community support for a rainforest restoration project.
-Local government entity, Tintenbar Shire Council approved and financially supported the project.
+Alstonville dairy farmer, Ambrose Crawford, was alarmed by the fragile, endangered condition of the scattered, subtropical rainforest remnants.
+He mustered widespread community support for a rainforest restoration project.
+Local government entity, Tintenbar Shire Council, approved and financially supported the project.

 Work on a two hectares patch of remnant, highly degraded Big Scrub located within Lumley Park, Alstonville, commenced in 1935.
-Advised by botanists and ecologists, Crawford apparently selected and replanted plant species that he considered to be typical of the rainforest community, and weeded the exotic climbers and shrubs that infested the site (Lymburner 2018).
-As well as progressively reversing the degradation, Crawford and his small group of restoration colleagues also persevered for decades with the conservation management of the restored rainforest.
+Advised by professional botanists and plant ecologists, Crawford selected and replanted plant species that he considered to be typical of the rainforest community, and weeded the exotic climbers and shrubs that infested the site (Lymburner 2018).
+As well as progressively restoring ecological functioning, Crawford and his small group of restoration colleagues also persevered for decades with the conservation management of the rainforest (McDonald in Jordan III, Lubick 2011).
 Their legacy is significant, a rare and treasured stand of protected Lowland Subtropical Rainforest.

 Lymburner S (2018) ‘Lumley Park and rainforest restoration’s early champion.
 Ambrose Crawford – Regeneration Pioneer.
 The Lumley Park story.’
 (Sydney.
 Australian Association of Bush Regenerators) Newsletter 137 July. https://www.aabr.org.au/images/stories/resources/newsletters/AABR_News_137.pdf